dask/dask/docs/source/dashboard.rst

     :alt: NEEDS ALT TEXT

 The address of the dashboard will be displayed if you are in a Jupyter Notebook, or it can be queried from ``client.dashboard_link``.
-By default, when starting a schduler locally the dashboard will be served at ``http://localhost:8787/status``, but may be served elsewhere if this is desired or if the port is taken.
+By default, when starting a scheduler n your local machine the dashboard will be served at ``http://localhost:8787/status``, you can type this address into your browser to access the dashboard but may be served elsewhere if this port is taken.
+You can also configure the address by passing options to the scheduler, see ``dashboard_address`` in `LocalCluster < https://docs.dask.org/en/stable/deploying-python.html#reference>`_

-The dashboard link redirects you to the `/status` page, which is the entry point of the
+The dashboard link redirects you to main dashboard page as shown below:
-dashboard:

 .. figure:: images/dashboard_status.png
     :alt: NEEDS ALT TEXT

+In the entry point of the dashboard you can find multiple plots with information about your cluster:

 - Bytes stored: Cluster memory.
 - Bytes per Worker: Memory per worker.